chiefengineer/Git-How-To/docs/chapters/FunWithGitBranching.md

       something monumentally stupid but the key here is that the snapshot
       pointed to by the current branch is what your working directory will
       look like when the checkout is complete.
+      Now, before you panic and wonder what happened to all your work that
+      you just completed, _don't worry_, it's still there.
+What Git did was
+      subtle - it took the snapshot of your working directory, made the new
+      branch, committed that snapshot to the new branch, then immediately
+      checked it back out so that your starting state in the new branch
+      _looks **exactly** like the place you were in the other branch.
+Git will
+      do this only once - when the branch is created and then checked out for
+      the first time.
+Git recognizes that the branch is entirely empty and
+      will look at the content of the "from" branch and make the new branch
+      look exactly the same.
       There is, of course, **much** more to branching (and merging) than what
       is described herein.
 This paper will not attempt to delve into all the
       intricacies of branching and merging, rather simply give exposure to the